Human-in-the-Loop

 | High-Impact | Isolate host, disable user account | Always |

-When an AI agent determines human approval is needed:
+When an agent determines human approval is needed:

 | Field | Description |